kit-data-manager/Data-Collections-Explorer-Graph/graph/README.md

 All object properties are mutually disjoint.

+## Comments

+The current version of the Data Collections Explorer has a comment field.
+This is replicated as an annotation: the `owl:annotationSource` is the host, whith the `owl:annotationTarget` being the service this comment is valid for.

 ## How to access it

 Assuming you have a local instance of Apache Fuseki running, load `DCE.owl`.
 The ontology IRI is `http://www.semanticweb.org/p.ost/ontologies/dceng`.